 With an increase of 850 per cent, can our leaders speak about crimes against women

 New Delhi, Dec 10: Between 2009 and 2019, there has been a 231 per cent increase in the number of candidates with declared cases of crimes against women contesting the in Lok Sabha elections.
-From 2009 to 2019, there has been an increase of 850% in the number of MPs with declared cases of crime against women in Lok Sabha, a report by the Association for Democratic Reforms states.

-From 2009 to 2019, there has been an increase of 850% in the number of MPs with declared cases of crime against women in Lok Sabha, a report by the Association for Democratic Reforms states.
+From 2009 to 2019, there has been an increase of 850 per cent in the number of MPs with declared cases of crime against women in Lok Sabha, a report by the Association for Democratic Reforms states.

 Among these 76 MPs/MLAs with declared cases related to Crimes against women, 58 are MLAs and 18 are MPs.

 In the last 5 years, there are a total of 572 candidates with declared criminal cases related to crime against women have contested in Lok Sabha, Rajya Sabha and assembly elections.
-None of these candidates have been convicted.
+None of these candidates has been convicted.

 410 candidates analysed who had declared cases related to crimes against women were given tickets by recognized political parties.
 Among these candidates, 89 candidates were given tickets by parties for Lok Sabha / Rajya Sabha elections and 321 candidates for state assemblies' elections.
 162 independent candidates analysed with declared cases related to crimes against women had contested for Lok/Rajya and state assemblies' elections in the last 5 years.